 Technicolor’s dye-transfer technique was phased out in the 1970s after a nearly 50-year run.
 However, in the 1980s, the business popularized ENR, a “silver-retention” chemical technique for a film.
 Many contemporary directors have employed the method, which can be observed in films like Steven Spielberg’s Saving Private Ryan.
 With digital filming in modern studios, Technicolor has restored classic movies and entered numerous fields of digital media in the twenty-first century.
 However, the firm that characterized the bright, vibrant color is still well-known.

 The evolution of color motion pictures, spearheaded by Technicolor, spans three generations of moviegoers.
 Cinematography’s fast-changing technology frequently clearly dates films, eliciting nostalgia or laughter at bygone advances.
 Nevertheless, Technicolor inspired American films for a century, and the company’s name has extended beyond itself.
-The continuous use of “technicolor” as a descriptor of all things brilliant and colorful attests to their technology’s long-lasting impact on the American cultural vocabulary.
+The continuous use of “technicolor” as a descriptor of all things brilliant and colorful attests to their technology’s long-lasting impact on American cultural vocabulary.

 The First Technicolor film was a Fiasco a Century Ago